Virus rebels from France to Florida flout lockdown practices

 “Normally we’d be packed this weekend,” he said.

-Associated Press writers contributing to this report: Frances d’Emilio in Rome; Joe Wilson in Barcelona; Elena Becatoros in Greece,; Geir Moulson and David Rising in Berlin; Michael Hill in Albany, New York; Tamara Lush in St. Petersburg, Florida; and Sarah El Deeb in Beirut.
+Associated Press writers contributing to this report include: Frances d’Emilio in Rome; Joe Wilson in Barcelona; Elena Becatoros in Greece; Geir Moulson and David Rising in Berlin; Michael Hill in Albany, New York; Tamara Lush in St. Petersburg, Florida; and Sarah El Deeb in Beirut.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.